HANDOUTS

 Poems

-If it should be: We've highlighted this poem, as it was wonderfully designed to help clients and the veterinary team deal with any guilt they may be experiencing.
+IF IT SHOULD BE: We've highlighted this poem, as it was wonderfully designed to help clients and the veterinary team deal with any guilt they may be experiencing.
 It can also be given before euthanasia to help clients with their grief or to help them make the right decision at the right time.

 Beautiful poem by Christine Davis, click on the image to download.